 Creeks, channels, washes, and floodplains are a natural component of the desert environment.
 Understanding and protecting the natural functions of these components helps in reducing flood damage and protect our precious resources.
 When flooding spreads out across a floodplain area, its energy is dissipated, which results in lower flood flows downstream, reduced erosion of a wash or channel bank, and deposition of sediments higher in the watershed improving groundwater recharge.
 Floodplains, channels, and washes are scenic, valued wildlife habitats.
 Poorly planned development in floodplains can lead to stream bank erosion, loss of valuable property, increased risk of flooding to downstream properties and degradation of water quality.

-If your lender says that your property is in a Flood Zone and you must buy flood insurance, you can contact the City of Palm Springs Engineering Department (760.323.8253 X8742) OR email email@example.com to check the Flood Insurance Rate Maps (FIRM) issued by the Federal Emergency Management Agency (FEMA), operating under the arm of the Department of Homeland Security (DHS).
+If your lender says that your property is in a Flood Zone and you must buy flood insurance, you can contact the City of Palm Springs Engineering Services at 760.323.8253 X8742 OR email firstname.lastname@example.org to check the Flood Insurance Rate Maps (FIRM) issued by the Federal Emergency Management Agency (FEMA), operating under the arm of the Department of Homeland Security (DHS).
 Using your address or APN number, we can determine the Flood Zone for your property.
 If we determine that your property lies in a Special Flood Hazard Area (SFHA) in a zone that begins with the letter "A" or "V", you will need flood insurance.
 We also have copies of some elevation certificates for buildings in an SFHA.
 In most cases, once you submit these maps to your lender for review, they will have enough additional information to refine their original map determination.
 In cases, where only a portion of your property is in a SFHA, you may need to provide your lender with a map and elevation certificate certified by a licensed Land Surveyor or Registered Engineer which shows the elevation of your building.
 Realtors, lenders, and Insurance agents within the City of Palm Springs can also contact the Engineering Department to find out a Flood Zone for a potential sale or new policy.
 If you do not have flood insurance, please call the National Flood Insurance Program (NFIP) to obtain the name of an agent in your area.
 This program was created by Congress to provide affordable flood insurance.
 Their toll free number is 1-888-379-9531.

 The National Flood Insurance Program's (NFIP)/Community Rating System (CRS) is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.
 As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the three goals of the CRS: to reduce flood losses, to facilitate accurate insurance rating, and to promote the awareness of flood insurance.
 In 2010, the NFIP/CRS representative conducted his five-year cycle visit with the City of Palm Springs.
 FEMA informed the City that as a result of the visit, the City improved its CRS rating from 8 to 6.
 City of Palm Springs residents within a Special Flood Hazard Area (SFHA) will receive a 20% savings on their flood insurance compared to other cities in the Coachella Valley.
 The savings should be built in to the quote that you receive from your insurance broker.
 The City of Palm Springs does not supply flood insurance rates.
 Contact your local insurance agent for the most current rates for your specific property.